6 Ways to Introduce Bird Watching to Kids

-Get to know the birds in your backyard or around your neighborhood with these ideas.
+February is National Bird Feeding month!
+Get to know the birds in your backyard or around your neighborhood with these events and ideas.

 Begin by noticing birds wherever you are.
 Name the ones you know.
-Ready for the next step?
-A field guide helps you identify and learn about the birds you see.
-Binoculars help see detail.
-You can use a small notebook to track the birds you see.
-Encourage your kids draw pictures or take notes about birds.
-The best time for bird sighting is usually early morning or late afternoon.
+An app such as Merlin Bird ID or eBird can help you identify and learn about the birds you see.
+Use a small notebook to track your sightings.
+Encourage your kids to draw pictures or take notes about birds.
+The best time for bird watching is usually early morning or late afternoon.

 Look and Listen to Identify Birds

-If you want to see a lot of birds, try feeding them.
-You can buy a bird feeder, build your own from scratch or a kit, or you can make simple ones from materials you likely have on hand.
-A suet feeder is inexpensive, $6-$7, and blocks of suet (buy the hot pepper variety to keeps squirrels away) cost $2-$3 a piece.
+Attract birds with a feeder.
+You can buy one, build your own, or make simple ones from materials you likely have on hand.
 The National Audubon Society suggests this simple bird feeder: Mix peanut butter with cornmeal and spread on a large pinecone.
 Many birds even like fruit.

 Younger Kids: About Birds: A Guide for Children by Cathryn Sill and John Sill; Birds, Nests, and Eggs (Take Along Guide) by Mel Boring.